HEERA ALAYA

 Which parts of India did you visit?

-Mostly Goa, Andamans [Andaman and Nicobar Islands, Bay of Bengal], Madras, Bombay and Kerala.
+Primarily Goa, Andamans [Andaman and Nicobar Islands, Bay of Bengal], Madras, Bombay and Kerala.

-It is good you invested in travelling early on in life, as it now allows you to live at a harmonious pace.
+It is good that you invested in travelling early on in life, as it now allows you to live at a harmonious pace.

 Yes, this is true.